thejasvibr/itsfm/docs/source/index.rst

 #.
 Perform any kind of pattern detection/classification.
 The frequency profile of a sound is generated using
    a percentile based threshold on each slice of the underlying Pseudo Wigner-Ville distribution.
 #.
-Handle complex and reverberant sounds well.
+Handle complex and reverberant sounds.
 Sounds that are multi-component, ie, with multiple harmonics or
    with variation in intensity of harmonics across the recording won't fare very well.
 #.
 Separate overlapping sounds